 This type of eating pattern is not suitable for everyone.
 Children, pregnant or breastfeeding women, and people with certain health conditions are not advised to follow a ketogenic diet.
 Remember that if you are looking to change your eating habits, always consult with your healthcare provider.

 Fish on its own has several nutritional properties to celebrate.
-It is a low-fat and very high-quality protein.
+It is low in saturated fat and is made up of very high-quality protein.
 This means that it has all the essential amino acids the body needs.
 Additionally, it is high in omega-3 fatty acids, which offer anti-inflammatory properties.

 It is also rich in calcium, which can be difficult to obtain on a vegetarian keto diet.
-Fish is also a great source of iron, zinc, magnesium, and potassium.
+Fish is also a great source of iron, zinc, and B-vitamins.
 Due to having all of these nutrients, eating fish is recommended to decrease the risk of heart disease.